KimTorberntsson/build-flow-stats-plugin/README.md

 * XML-files are used for storage of data and as long as the data is in the right format (with the right names of the files) the plugin will recognize and use the data.
 It is therefore possible to delete and edit data using the file system.
 * By the current implementation the first failure cause that is found in the log is the one that is considered to be the failure cause of that build.
 This means that each build can only have one failure cause.
 * By the current implementation not-built and aborted builds will be listed in the build tree as a failure cause.
 This means that only unstable and failed builds are analysed for user-defined failure causes by the failure analyser.
 Builds that the analyser are unable to match with any failure cause will get the failure cause _Unknown failure cause_.
+* The [_Git Plugin_](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin) has a bug that makes the build.xml for the builds very big.
+This also leads to memory issues.
+The problem is described [here](https://issues.jenkins-ci.org/browse/JENKINS-19022).
+A workaround for the bug can be found [here](http://scriptlerweb.appspot.com/script/show/326001).
+Data collection with the _Build Flow Stats Plugin_ will be very time-consuming and memory heavy (might lead to memory crashes) if it is used without the workaround for the bug caused by the _Git Plugin_.